Resilience basins of complex systems: an application to prosumer impacts on power grids: Application II: Probabilistic Power Grid

-\paragraph{Power Line Capacity Upgrades}
+\subsubsection{Power Line Capacity Upgrades}

-The first response strategy, demonstrating adaptation, consists in upgrading the capacities of the existing power lines, making them less prone to overloading an subsequent shutdown.
+The first, adaptive response strategy consists in upgrading the capacities of the existing power lines, making them less prone to overloading and subsequent shutdown.
 The main parameter of this response strategy is called the \emph{line budget}, representing the amount of material from which to build the line capacity upgrades.
 This budget has the dimension of \emph{length $\times$ power}, since the material cost of a power line upgrade depends proportionally on both the capacity difference $\Delta c$ (which has the dimension of power) and the metric length $l$ of the line.
 For simplicity, additional construction costs are omitted in this model.

 The number of edges in each generated power grid, their metric lengths, and the initial capacities are all subject to random fluctuations.
-It is therefore sensible to not use the absolute line budget as a parameter, but instead a proportionality factor that relates the adaptation budget $\beta_{L}$ to the initial cumulative line budget $\beta_{L,0}$.
-This factor is called the \emph{line budget factor} $\phi_L$:
+It is, therefore, sensible to not use the absolute line budget as a parameter, but instead a proportionality factor that relates the adaptation budget $\beta_{L}$ to the initial cumulative line budget $\beta_{L,0}$.
+This factor is denoted $\phi_L$: